joonb14/joonb14/CV.md

 May 2025 ~ Present
 - Audio transcription model serving with Ray Serve
 - VLM multimodal inference serving and SLM serving with vllm + FastAPI
+- Vison models serving with Business Logic Scripting with Triton Server
 - Pipelining with Airflow DAGs

 **Shot Up: AI Assistant for Screenshots**,